voletibhaskar/voletibhaskar.github.io/_posts/2022-08-25-CUDANN-Installation.md

 {: .box-note}
 Add the path 'C:Users/Program Files/NVIDIA GPU Toolkit /CUDA.11/libmnrv'

+#### PART-4:

+In this part, we will be focusing on enabling your GPU to be used in Visual Studio Code.

-#### After installing GPU we need to add the following line to your code in the beginning if using VSCode:
+#### We need to add the following line to your code in the beginning on your code:
 ~~~
  - import os
  - os.add_dll_directory("C:/Program Files/NVIDIA GPU Computing Toolkit/CUDA/v11.2/bin")
 ~~~

+This will enable VS Code to access your CUDA if User do not have 'sudo' privilege to your system.

 #### To run venv we need to initiate the following command